fpsmount/fpsmount/README.md

 ## Hello, I'm Dimitri Monteiro ✌️

-### 👨‍💻 Fullstack Developer | Java Programmer at Ministry of Health | FinanZas Creator
+### 👨‍💻 Fullstack Developer | Java Programmer at Ministry of Health

 I currently work with **Java, Spring Boot, Angular, React, and PostgreSQL**, building scalable and reliable solutions.
 I have solid experience in both **frontend** and **backend**, focusing on enterprise systems, API integration, and software architecture best practices.